jby/autopkg-conductor/README.md

 If the optional `slack_post_processor`, `slack_autopkg_processor` and `slack_webhook` variables are correctly populated, AutoPkg recipes for Jamf Upload or JSSImporter should have output sent to the Slack webhook specified in the `slack_webhook` variable.

+My (jby) version will strip out all info about repo updating and recipe running from output before sending to Slack webhook

 Jamf Upload new package message:

 ![](readme_images/AutoPkg_JamfUpload_new_package_message.png)